New Psychoactive Substances ('Legal Highs')

 - Do not drive or operate machinery whilst intoxicated.

-- Avoid sharing snorting and injecting equipment (e.g. bank notes, straws, pins, spoons, filters) to reduce the risk of contracting a blood borne virus (Hep B, C or HIV).
+- Avoid sharing snorting and injecting equipment (e.g. bank notes, straws, pins, spoons, filters).
+This reduces the risk of contracting a blood borne virus (Hep B, C or HIV).

 - Eat healthy and get plenty of rest.